supermasita/blog.supermasita.com/about.md

 permalink: /about/
 ---

 Hi!
-I am Supermasita (just Masita in IRL).
+I'm _Supermasita_ (just _Masita_ in IRL).

 I was trained as a Recording Engineer but I work as a Systems Engineer.

 I ve create this blog to collect simple things I want to remember.

-If you want to contact me, you can find me on Freenode.
-I usually frequent these channels:
+If you want to contact me, you can find me on Freenode in one of these channels:

 * #pyar
 * #kaltura